globerhofer/HIPAA-policies/incident_response_policy.md

 	5. Secure Chat.
 	6. Anonymously through workforce members desired channels.
 	7. The individual receiving the report facilitates completion of an [Incident Identification form](./incident.form.pdf) and notifies the Security Officer (if not already done).
-	8. The Security Officer determines if the issue is a Precursor, Incident, Event, or Incident.
+	8. The Security Officer determines if the issue is a Precursor, Event, Indication, or Incident.
 	9. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.
 		1. Non-Technical Event (minor infringement): the Security Officer completes a SIR Form (see Appendix 2) and investigates the incident.
 		2. Technical Event: Assign the issue to an IT resource for resolution.
 This resource may also be a contractor or outsourced technical resource, in the event of a small office or lack of expertise in the area.